amir-varkovitzky/YouTube-Summarizer-and-Outliner/readme.md

 - **LICENSE:** This file contains the licensing information for the project.
 It's licensed under the MIT License.

-- **README.md:** The file you're currently reading!
-It provides detailed information about the project, installation instructions, and an overview of each project file.
+- **README.md:** The file you're currently reading, which provides detailed information about the project, installation instructions, and an overview of each project file.

 ### Credits